Miguel Vargas Player Props: Dodgers vs. Pirates

-Miguel Vargas, with a slugging percentage of .267 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers versus the Pittsburgh Pirates, with Mitch Keller on the mound, July 3 at 10:10 PM ET.
+The Los Angeles Dodgers and Miguel Vargas (.267 slugging percentage over his past 10 games, including one homer), take on starting pitcher Luis Ortiz and the Pittsburgh Pirates at Dodger Stadium, Tuesday at 9:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Royals.
+In his previous game he had a hitless performance (0-for-3) against the Pirates.

 Miguel Vargas Game Info & Props vs. the Pirates